 Isaiah

 What does the name ‘Isaiah’ mean to us when we read that name?
-Unfortunately, often not more than a name.
-But if we know the meaning of this name, hearing or reading it will make our hearts tremble with great joy, for his name means ‘the salvation of the LORD’.
-The name ‘Isaiah’ represents in one word the contents of the whole book.
+Unfortunately, often no more than a name.
+But if we know the meaning of this name, hearing this name or reading about it will make our hearts tremble with immense joy, for his name means ‘the salvation of the LORD’.
+The name ‘Isaiah’ represents in one word the content of the whole book.

-The book of Isaiah is the most comprehensive prophetic book in the Bible in terms of content.
-The prophetic word is present in many aspects of this book.
+The book of Isaiah is in terms of content the largest and most comprehensive prophetic book of the Bible.
+The prophetic word is present in many aspects in this book.
 Isaiah speaks about the fulfillment of God’s counsel regarding His earthly people.
-This council means that God brings His purposed salvation over Israel and through Israel also over the Gentiles (Rom 15:9-12).
+This counsel means that God will bring His purposed salvation over Israel and through Israel also over the Gentiles (Rom 15:9-12).
 This fulfillment will take place in the millennial realm of peace.
-In several parts of the book we already see a pre-fulfillment of this in our time.
+In several parts of the book we will also see a pre-fulfillment of this in our time.
 God’s glory becomes visible in all times in all His ways with people, both in grace and in judgment.

 Central theme

 Isaiah is called ‘the evangelist of the Old Testament’.
-The good message – that is what the word ‘gospel’ means – which contains blessing and comfort (Isa 40:1), goes both to Israel and to the nations (Isa 49:6).
-That message is directly related to the great and central subject of the prophetic word: the Messiah, the Lord Jesus.
+The good message – that is what the word ‘gospel’ means –, which contains blessing and comfort (Isa 40:1), goes out to Israel as well as to the nations (Isa 49:6).
+This message is directly related to the great and central subject of the prophetic word: the Messiah, the Lord Jesus.
 His first coming as the suffering Servant of the LORD and also His second coming as King above all kings are highlighted in detail.
 Isaiah speaks about the birth of the Lord Jesus, about His food, His life, His death, His resurrection, His return and His kingdom of peace.
 We will find it all in this Bible book.

-There is no Bible book in which we learn so much about the suffering, the glorification and the kingdom of the Lord Jesus as this of Isaiah.
-It is also not surprising that more is quoted from his prophecy in the New Testament than from any other book of the Old Testament.
-The New Testament contains about eighty-five quotes from Isaiah.
+There is no Bible book in which we learn so much about the suffering, the glorification and the kingdom of the Lord Jesus as in this book of Isaiah.
+It is also not surprising that, next to the book of Psalms, the New Testament quotes more from Isaiah’s prophecy than from any other book of the Old Testament.
+The New Testament contains about 85 quotes from Isaiah.

 Prophecy

 But judgment does not have the last word.
-For the prophets always have their eye on a God-fearing remnant, “a few survivors” (Isa 1:9).
+For the prophets have always had their eye upon a God-fearing remnant, “a few survivors” (Isa 1:9).
 Sometimes the prophets themselves are a type of that remnant, like Isaiah (Isa 8:18).
 The characteristic of a remnant is that, as an object of God’s grace, it remains standing for God and His rights in the midst of decay.

 Those who constitute the remnant also receive from the LORD a special announcement concerning the future, the end time (Isa 46:10).
 The end time is the coming of the Lord Jesus and the establishment of His kingdom.
-Many prophecies have not yet been fully fulfilled.
-That full fulfillment comes when the Lord Jesus establishes the kingdom of peace and reigns as Messiah.
+Many prophecies have not yet been completely fulfilled.
+That complete fulfillment will come when the Lord Jesus establishes the kingdom of peace and reigns as Messiah.
 However, some prophecies have already had a partial, provisional fulfillment.

-The true value of the prophecy is that it deals with a Person and not primarily with events.
+The true value of prophecy is that it deals with a Person and not primarily with events.
 It is about Christ – see under ‘Central theme’.
-Prophecy is also not only the prediction of future events, but also the passing on of God’s thoughts and their application to heart and conscience (1Cor 14:3).
+Prophecy is also not only the prediction of future events, but also the passing on of God’s thoughts and the application thereof to heart and conscience (1Cor 14:3).

-This ‘working method’ applies to the writing prophets, i.e. the prophets of whom we have a writing in the Bible.
+This ‘method’ applies to the writing prophets, i.e. the prophets from whom we have a writing in the Bible.
 Non-writing prophets, for example Elijah and Elisha, prophesy in view of the actual situation of God’s people.
 They also prophesy about future things, but then they speak mainly about the immediate future, about things they often experience themselves.
-In their lives and history we do see the spiritual characteristics of the end times, the characteristics of decay.
+In their lives and history we do see the spiritual characteristics of the end time, the characteristics of decay.

 When studying the books of the prophets we can notice three layers or manners of approaching.